-There are many different types of government bodies which range in scale and character - from advisory boards providing policy advice on discrete areas of government policy, to professional registration boards, or governing boards overseeing multi-million dollar government trading enterprises.
+Around 320 government bodies have a role to play in Queensland.
+They provide leadership and have responsibility for a wide variety of government activities—from advisory boards providing policy advice on discrete areas of government policy, to professional registration boards, or governing boards overseeing multi-million dollar government trading enterprises.

 Queensland Government bodies are in most cases established by or under an Act of Parliament.
 They are managed by a number of people who are appointed either by a Minister or by the Governor in Council upon the recommendation of Cabinet and together make up a government board, committee or other body.
 Members of bodies are responsible to a Minister for the general direction, control and operations of the board.